dabamos/openadms-node/docs/installation.rst

     compile it from source.

 macOS
-    The latest version of Python is also available for download on the Python website.
+    The latest version of Python is also available for download on the official website.

 .. _python-path: